CERNDocumentServer/cds-migrator-kit/cds_migrator_kit/rdm/migration/README.md

 gunicorn -b :8080 --timeout 120 --graceful-timeout 60 cds_migrator_kit.app:app
 ```

 ### Full migration workflow of one collection

 #### Legacy

+This is the recipe on how to dump the metadata and files.
+For local tests it is not necessary to do it often, especially for files which are static.
+It makes sense to dump metadata if any changes are applied on legacy

 ```shell
 ssh cds-wn-31 # inveniomigrator tool installed here